-Spiced Chicken with Olives and Lemon is super healthy and a quick weeknight meal full of flavor that everyone will love.
+Spiced Chicken with Olives and Lemon is a super healthy and quick weeknight meal full of flavor that everyone will love.
+It’s sweet from the caramelized onions, tangy from the lemon juice, and it gets a brine punch from the olives.
+Plus, it’s all made in one pan so clean up is a breeze!

 Weeknights can get crazy hectic in our house, and sometimes it’s a struggle to get dinner on the table.
 These are the times I love having one-pan dinners that can be whipped up in no time.
 Spiced Chicken with Olives and Lemons is exactly what I’m looking for on a busy weeknight.
 The bonus?
 Little to no clean up which is my kind of recipe.